CFriendlyGhost/WeatherForecast/README.md

 The repository contains a `Dockerfile` for building the API image.

+## Infrastructure defined in terraforms

+The infrastructure is fully automated using Terraform.
+It creates the following Azure resources:
+- Azure Resource Group
+- Azure Container App Environment
+- Azure Container App (with default placeholder image)

 ## CI/CD and deployment

-The repository contains a GitHub Actions workflow:
+The repository contains two fully automated GitHub Actions workflows:

+### 1. `deploy-infra.yml` (Terraform)
+Sets up the base cloud resources.
+- Triggered manually or push to main modifying the `terraform/` folder.

+### 2. `azure-container-app.yml` (App Deployment)
-- `.github/workflows/azure-container-app.yml`
+- Triggered manually (`workflow_dispatch`).

-What it does:

 1. Builds the Docker image from `./WeatherForecast`
 2. Pushes the image to Docker Hub
-3. Deploys/updates the image in **Azure Container Apps**
+3. Deploys/updates the image in **Azure Container Apps** and injects secrets as Environmental Variables.